Brunus75/memento/dart.md

-split() // Splits the string at matches of the specified delimiter and returns a list of substrings. substring() // Returns the substring of this string that extends from startIndex, inclusive, to endIndex, exclusive. toString() // Returns a string representation of this object. codeUnitAt() // Returns the 16-bit UTF-16 code unit at the given index.
+split() // Splits the string at matches of the specified delimiter and returns a list of substrings. substring() // Returns the substring of this string that extends from startIndex, inclusive, to endIndex, exclusive. toString() // Returns a string representation of this object. toDouble() // Returns a double representation of this object. codeUnitAt() // Returns the 16-bit UTF-16 code unit at the given index.

 // contains method